-Habilitationsprojekt: "Revisions of the American Eve: Gender, Community, and the Technoscientific Imagination in U.S. Popular Culture (1870-1920)" (AT)
+Habilitationsprojekt: "Revisions of the American Eve: Gender, Community, and the Technoscientific Imagination in U.S. Speculative Fiction (1870-1920)" (AT)

-This study examines the cultural motif of the "American Eve,” suggesting that it has been used at least since the mid-nineteenth century to negotiate the relationship between individual and society in the context of technological and scientific progress.
-Popular literature and culture during the 1870-1920 portrays “American Eves” as contested figures of ideal American womanhood that are placed in an American Garden marked by all kinds of machines and fruits of knowledge.
-Late-nineteenth- and early-twentieth-century American Eves and the texts and visual media that feature them remain highly relevant for cultural debates about the social effects of technological and scientific progress until today, because they combine progressive views about women’s place in the world with what would today be considered socially conservative or outright reactionary political positions, challenging simplistic notions of technoscientific development as social progress.
-Examining the ways in which ideas of a "better" society come in conflict with ideas of a more just society, this study is not merely concerned with the technoscientific imagination of American popular culture during the late nineteenth and early twentieth century.
-Rather, it is concerned with the many roles and functions women fulfill in cultural texts that deal with technologicial and scientific advances in U.S. society between 1870-1920.
-By revisioning women's roles and functions in light of these advances, I argue, the analyzed texts and images participate in larger cultural debates of their time about which kinds of social change produced or promised by technoscience society should embrace, and which ones it should resist.
+This study re-examines the cultural motif of the "American Eve,” suggesting that it has been used at least since the mid-nineteenth century to negotiate the relationship between individual and society in the context of technological and scientific progress.
+Speculative fiction of the 1870s to the 1910s portrays “American Eves” as contested figures of ideal American womanhood that are placed in an American Garden marked by all kinds of machines and fruits of knowledge.
+Late-nineteenth- and early-twentieth-century American Eves and the texts that feature them remain highly relevant for cultural debates about the social effects of technological and scientific progress until today, because they combine progressive views about women’s place in the world with what would today be considered socially conservative or outright reactionary political positions, challenging simplistic notions of technoscientific development as social progress.
+Examining the ways in which ideas of a "better" society come in conflict with ideas of a more just society, this study is not merely concerned with the technoscientific imagination of American speculative fiction during the late nineteenth and early twentieth century.
+Rather, it is concerned with the many roles and functions women fulfill in cultural texts that dramatize the technological and scientific advances in U.S. society between 1870 and 1920.
+By revisioning women's roles and functions in light of these advances, I argue, the analyzed texts participate in larger cultural debates of their time about which kinds of social change produced or promised by technoscience society should embrace, and which ones it should resist.

 Promotionsschrift: "Poetic Place-Making: Nature and Mobility in Contemporary American Poetry"